ArminJo/ServoEasing/.github/issue_template.md

 assignees: ArminJo
 ---

+**Issues are expected to lead to changes in the repository, like code or documentation improvements or bug fixes.**<br/>
-If you have handling problems or questions, consider to open a discussion https://github.com/ArminJo/ServoEasing/discussions instead of an issue.
+If you have handling problems or questions, consider to **open a [discussion](https://github.com/ArminJo/ServoEasing/discussions)** instead of an issue.

 ## Bug Report